geekodour/o/content/docs/others/agenda_2022.md

 -   [ ] Introduce money plugs, making money should be a side-effect of what you do
 -   [ ] Start passive income, become a passive income mafia
 -   [ ] By year end, I should be making 7L a month
 -   [ ] Monetize every skill possible, become a whore for next 2-3 years.
-Flip things from Indiamart to Amazon.
-Study different markets, second hand cards going up prices, 1st hand cars prices going down? why.
-You must have answers, or at least know how to get answers.
+Study different markets.
 -   [ ] Build random things and then sell them.
 Make toys and sell [toys like this](https://www.instagram.com/reel/CXgkFf0FgOp/).
-Lean toy product design.
+Learn toy product design.
--   [ ] Do lot of Kickstarter kind of projects, eg. ergonomic stand for computer table.
-Very lightweight and good looking whiteboard, with magnetic box holder in one corner etc.
+-   [ ] Do lot of Kickstarter kind of projects eg. ergonomic stand for computer table. lightweight and good looking whiteboard, with magnetic box holder in one corner etc.

 ### Random Stupid Goals {#random-stupid-goals}